 - Emotional dependence

-The issue or concept of empowerment is more than a clich?n working with women that are survivors of trauma.
-Some of the most healing work is around becoming stronger ? physically stronger, financially independent, more in control of painful emotions ? and around building a positive image of oneself as a woman.
+Acting with trauma survivors, the topic or idea of empowerment while working with women is more than a cliche.
+Some of the most important healing work focuses on being stronger, physically stronger, financially independent, more in control of painful emotions, and developing a positive picture of oneself as a woman.

 It Also Implies that We Must Examine the Role of Power in the Care Settings in Which We Operate.